linkedin/rest.li/Dynamic Discovery.md

 <center><img src="/rest.li/images/LoadBalancerFlow.png"></center>

 Here is an example of the code flow when a request comes in.
-For the sake of this example, we'll a fictional widget service.
+For the sake of this example, we'll call a fictional widget service.
 Let's also say that in order to get the data for a widget resource, we need to contact 3 different services: WidgetX, WidgetY, and WidgetZ backend.

 On the server side:
         <ul>